PsuAstro528/Fall2023/tips/roar/git.md

 \\

-Now you're ready to [open a Pluto notebook for the first lab](../pluto).
+Now you're ready to [add your Roar Collab ssh keys to GitHub](../sshkeys).